SumikaNya

 Reminder

-The configuration modification updates of cloud functions do not refresh immediately; please be patient.
+The configuration modification updates for cloud functions do not refresh immediately; please be patient.

 The Shiro theme also needs to work with cloud functions.
 Enter the management backend / additional features / configuration and cloud functions, and first import the relevant files.